-HPU participates as a partner in both the Navy College Program Distance Learning Partnership and EarmyU.
+Navy-College Program Distance Learning Program (NCPDLP) Partnership and EARMYU HPU participates as a partner in both the Navy College Program Distance Learning Partnership and FarmyU.
+Refer to the Off-Campus/Military Campus Programs website and EarmyU.
 Refer to the Off-Campus/Military Campus Programs website www.hpu.edu/military for the most current information on these programs.